 Although doctors will often suggest weight-bearing to help mitigate the effects of osteoporosis and osteopenia, it’s usually the bone-loss drugs that are offered as the real means to help.
 These prescription medications are valuable, even vital for some, but they often come with some uncomfortable side effects, including gastrointestinal distress.
 Studies have found that those diagnosed with osteoporosis are often reluctant to start on their medications, despite insurance coverage, in large part due to the stomach problems that come with the drugs.

 The “side effects” of yoga for osteoporosis, however, as Dr. Fishman and colleagues put it, “include better posture, improved balance, enhanced coordination, greater range of motion, higher strength, reduced levels of anxiety and better gait.”

 These in of themselves are valuable for those with low bone mass: as Dr. Fishman said, “Spinal fractures can result from poor posture, and there’s no medication for that, but yoga is helpful.”
-He added, “Yoga is good for range of motion, strength, coordination and reduced anxiety, all of which contribute to the ability to stay upright and not fall.
+He added, “Yoga is good for a range of motion, strength, coordination, and reduced anxiety, all of which contribute to the ability to stay upright and not fall.
 If you don’t fall, you greatly reduce your risk of a serious fracture.”

 Is Yoga Safe for People with Osteoporosis?